zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

-All body kamma follows the wisdom of the Buddha and the Blessed One; all language kamma follows the wisdom of the Buddha and the Blessed One; all mental kamma and the Blessed One’s wisdom; the wisdom of the Buddha and the Blessed One is barrier-free; the wisdom of the Buddha and the Blessed One’s wisdom on the future It is barrier-free; about the current wisdom is barrier-free, all that should be guided to infer is that of wisdom; all that of wisdom is to be guided to infer, and that should be guided to infer The ultimate is wisdom; the
+All body kamma follows the wisdom of the Buddha and the Blessed One; all language kamma follows the wisdom of the Buddha and the Blessed One; all mental kamma and the Blessed One's wisdom; the wisdom of the Buddha and the Blessed One is barrier-free; the wisdom of the Buddha and the Blessed One's wisdom on the future It is barrier-free; about the current wisdom is barrier-free, all that should be guided to infer is that of wisdom; all that of wisdom is to be guided to infer, and that should be guided to infer The ultimate is wisdom; the